martinagvilas/ML-Vis-BrainHack-2021/README.md

 - [ ] Learn how to inspect and evaluate a machine learning model.
 - [ ] Learn how to plot your results with matplotlib and seaborn.

-## Background knowledge
+## Pre-requisites
-- _Basics of Machine Learning_: You should be familiar with the concepts of:
+- You should be familiar with:
+    - _Basic Machine Learning concepts_:
         - The difference between supervised/unsupervised Learning
         - (...)
     - Basic experience with Python
 - We also assume that you have seen the video
 [A tutorial on machine learning](https://www.youtube.com/watch?v=pOAK6ynM11E&list=PLVso6Qs8PLCiciMyxyqxCzp38G5tEhdy6&index=6) by [Laura Suarez](https://twitter.com/LauraESuarez24).

-## Accessing this tutorial
+## Executing the notebooks
 - Run it in colab {To-DO, explain how}
 - Run it locally {To-DO, explain how}